 To the extent possible, the forge building will be built with reclaimed lumber—hand-hewn beams and posts, siding, framing members—from old barns.
 These materials have been donated to The Clearing by Roger Kuhns.
 Stovewood construction and “classic” Door County stonework will likely be incorporated into the building.

-Preliminary plans for the interior include a main shop area containing four workstations, each with its own forge and its own set of tools, a work/layout table, floor tools (power hammer, drill press, torch, etc.) an area for storing the metal stock, a shop sink, a small classroom and a bathroom.
+Preliminary plans for the interior include a main shop area containing four workstations, each with its own forge and its own set of tools, a work/layout table, floor tools (power hammer, drill press, torch, etc.) an area for storing the metal stock, a shop sink and a bathroom.
 Sliding barn doors will open onto a covered front porch.

 To make a tax deductible contribution to the Forge Fund, please contact Mike Schneider or make a donation online.